Class Action Park

-Class Action Park is a 2020 documentary film about the American amusement park Action Park, which was located in Vernon Township, New Jersey and was known for the popularity it had among locals, and is infamous for the poor safety record of the attractions located on its grounds.
+Class Action Park is a 2020 documentary film about the American amusement park Action Park, which was located in Vernon Township, New Jersey.
+It was known for the popularity it had among locals, and is infamous for the poor safety record of the attractions located on its grounds.
 The title is based on one of the popular nicknames by parkgoers, alongside "Traction Park" and "Accident Park".

 The film premiered virtually at the 2020 Florida Film Festival and was released a week later on HBO Max.
 It premiered on TNT on December 27, 2021.